DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/13-Named-Continuous-Distributions.md

 For problems 1-3 below, **_1)_** define a random variable that will help you answer the question, **_2)_** state the distribution and parameters of that random variable; **_3)_** determine the expected value and variance of that random variable, and **_4)_** use that random variable to answer the question.

-\indent 1.
-On a given Saturday, suppose vehicles arrive at the USAFA North Gate according to a Poisson process at a rate of 40 arrivals per hour.
+1. On a given Saturday, suppose vehicles arrive at the USAFA North Gate according to a Poisson process at a rate of 40 arrivals per hour.

 a.
 Find the probability no vehicles arrive in 10 minutes.
 b.
 Find the probability that at least 5 minutes will pass before the next arrival.